 Acrylic, ink and oil on canvas, 2019

 More recent developments in the art making process include embracing new technology advancements and other more contemporary modes of creating.
-Thus, Procreate digital painting on an iPad, video art, and live performance are becoming a part of the practice.
+Thus, Procreate digital drawing/painting on an iPad, video art, and live performance are becoming a part of the creative process.
 An ever pressing urgency to communicate the dire ecological devastation that humanity is facing has also meant that there is a complete abstinence from using virgin materials.
 Found objects and plastic trash are transformed in inventive ways through a process termed plork: a combination of play and work.

 2021: MFA at Belfast School of Art, UU.